Yemaneab100/js-functions-understanding/README.md

 const result = myFunction(5, 10, 15)
 ```
+Three arguements are passed to myFunction function, and only the value of num2 will be returned which is 10.

 ### Q20
 What will be the value of `result` when this code runs?
 Why?